coveooss/exponential-backoff/README.md

 - `retry?: (e: any, attemptNumber: number) => boolean`

-  Everytime the function returns a rejected promise, the `retry` function is called with the error and the attempt number.
-Returning `true` will reattempt the function as long as the `numOfAttempts` has not been exceeded.
+  The `retry` function can be used to run logic after every failed attempt (e.g. logging a message, assessing the last error, etc.).
+It is called with the last error and the upcoming attempt number.
+Returning `true` will retry the function as long as the `numOfAttempts` has not been exceeded.
 Returning `false` will end the execution.

   Default value is a function that always returns `true`.